 Kansai University Library

 The first independent library of the Kansai University was founded in 1914.
-After many changes, the present General Library situated in the heart of Senriyama Campus opened in 1985 and the university library celebrated the centennial anniversary in 2014.
+After many changes, the present General Library situated in the heart of Senriyama Campus opened in 1985 and the university library celebrated the 100th anniversary in 2014.
 As a central resource of scientific information, the Library aims not only to enrich and inherit the collection of classics rooted in the history and tradition of the University, but also to improve and innovate the provision of electronic materials.
 Following the philosophy of "Succession and Change", we will continue to improve services for our users.